-Welcome to the collector’s guide and illustrated bibliography of the complete works of the brilliant illustrator Errol Le Cain.
+Welcome to this collector’s guide and illustrated bibliography of the complete works of the brilliant illustrator Errol Le Cain.
 I have created it to help other lovers of his work to build up their collections.
-Where possible I have added cover images and links to the books, as well as a short synopsis and description of the illustrations contained therein.
-This work is a result of my own research, which was supplemented by some great work done by Tania Covo (whose Errol Le Cain website is now sadly defunct).
+It includes images and links to the books, as well as a short synopsis and description of the illustrations contained therein.

 Errol Le Cain was born in Singapore in 1941.
 He was educated there, but had no formal art training.
 He traveled through the Far East, lived in India for 5 years, and moved to England where he worked in advertising and film studios, designing sets for BBC television shows, and working on cartoons and graphics.
 His first illustrated book was published in 1968, ‘King Arthur’s Sword’, which started his new career as an illustrator.
 He was twice runner up for the Kate Greenaway Award (for The Cabbage Princess in 1969 and Thorn Rose in 1976), and finally won it in 1985 for Hiawatha’s Childhood.
 Errol died in 1989 after a long illness.